jamalex/notion-py/README.md

 Note: You can combine `filter`, `aggregate`, and `sort`.
 See more examples of queries by setting up complex views in Notion, and then inspecting `cv.get("query")`

+You can also see [more examples in action in the smoke test runner](https://github.com/jamalex/notion-py/blob/master/notion/smoke_test.py).

 # TODO